w3f/Grants-Program/applications/prosopo.md

 * Video including speech and an Ethereum address linked to your profile clearly shown (yes deepfakes are getting better but this particular method is still hard to falsify),
 * User vouching with one verification from registered profiles required.

-##### 2.9.4.1 If so, how is your project different?
+##### 2.9.4.1 How is your project different?

 1. Prosopo’s funding structure _can_ be the inverse of other captcha services.
-We believe it should be possible for Providers to be paid for reliably detecting humans and preventing bots.
+We believe it should be possible for Providers to be paid for reliable human verification.
 2. By focusing on human verification, not data labelling, there is an incentive for Providers to find better ways to authenticate real humans.
 Therefore, we hope to see innovation through the creation of the Prosopo human verification marketplace.
 3. Prosopo has reputation scores that are completely transparent, which means they can be used by the wider Polkadot ecosystem.
 4. Prosopo reputation scores are self-sovereign, and non-transferrable.
 This means that verification tasks have to be completed by the account in question and cannot be faked by trading reputation.
 5. Prosopo is a blockchain only project.
 The aim is not to replace existing web 2.0 captcha systems but rather to create a marketplace for Providers to offer their services to the Polkadot ecosystem. \
 6. Prosopo enables low trust of the Provider by requiring deposits that are liable to slashing in the event of bad behaviour.
 The DApp Operator is not required to be trusted as the Dapp User interacts directly with the DApp Operator’s contract. \
 7. Prosopo will provide software for anyone to become a self-hosting Provider and will eventually allow captchas to be hosted on IPFS.
 This offers a high degree of decentralisation.
 8. Prosopo ultimately aims to reduce the need for captchas.
 This is in contrast to the data labelling business model, where the incentive will always be labelling data for AI Researchers. \
 9. Prosopo use is **mandatory**, not opt-in.
 Users must complete a captcha if a smart contract requires captcha verification.

 A review of existing solutions is provided below.